5l1v3r1/TCPLoginFramework/README.md

 Finally edit your Client.cs to have the private IP address of your network adapter if it is running on the same network OR enter the public IP address of the server (requires port forwarding)

-## Issue Reporting
+## Issue Reporting & Support
-If you have issues with this repo or have questions, DM me on Discord: Thaisen#9999
+I have made a new Discord for support: https://discord.gg/J8HNrPG My current account is Thaisen#9999